itzg/docker-minecraft-server/minecraft-server/README.md

 ### Snooper

-If set to true, server will send snoop data to the minecraft sever.
+If set to false, the server will not send data to snoop.minecraft.net server.

     docker run -d -e SNOOPER_ENABLED=false